bdulac/polymeria/_posts/2015-01-24-installation-bower.md

 &lt;/body&gt;
 &lt;/html&gt;</pre>
 <p>
 Using directly the  ressources in the <em>bower_components</em> directory is easy.
-If you wish to copy the dependencies in your profect, here are the required directories:
+If you wish to copy the dependencies in your project, here are the required sub-directories of <em>bower_components</em>:
 </p>
 <ul>
   <li>webcomponentsjs</li>